lbarasti/agent/README.md

 ### Are Agent updates atomic, i.e. do either all the instructions in a block take effect or none of it does?

 No, atomicity is not guaranteed.
-In particular, if an exception is raised within a given get / update block, then any side-effecting operation preceeding the exception will not be reverted.
+In particular, if an exception is raised within a given get / update block, then any side-effecting operation preceding the exception will not be reverted.

 Relying on immutable data structures and avoiding side-effects in Agent's get / update operations are good mitigations for the lack of atomicity.